Creating a Network That Uses Hotspot 2.0 Access

 • Select the required weekday, and then select None or Select date if Repeat Weekly is selected.
 Pick an end date from the date picker when Select date is chosen.

-• Select a monthly recurrence option such as Day <date> of every month, the <nth> <weekday> of every month, or the last <weekday> of every month, and then select None or Select date if Repeat Monthly is selected.
+• Select a monthly recurrence option such as a specific day of every month, the nth weekday of every month, or the last weekday of every month, and then select None or Select date if Repeat Monthly is selected.
 Pick an end date from the date picker when Select date is chosen.

 Note: Selecting at least one weekday is mandatory if Repeat Weekly is selected, and selecting a monthly recurrence option is mandatory if Repeat Monthly is selected.